eighty20results/e20r-sequences/README.md

 ###3.0-beta-10

+* Add all_sequences() static function
+* Add post_details() static function
+* Update change log & version numbers
+* Allow calling PMProSequence::sequences_for_post() to return array of sequence IDs for the post_id specified
-* Add static function to fetch all sequence IDs that a post_id is associated with - PMProSequence::sequences_for_post()
+* Add static function to fetch all sequence IDs that a post_id is associated with

 ##Old releases
 ###.1